iWinston/typeorm-plus/docs/select-query-builder.md

     });
 ```

-If you use `.orderBy` method you'll override all previous set `ORDER BY` expressions.
+If you use `.orderBy` more than once you'll override all previous `ORDER BY` expressions.

-## Adding `LIMIT` expression
+## Adding `GROUP BY` expression

-Adding SQL `GROUP BY` expression is easy as:
+Adding a `GROUP BY` expression is easy as:

 ```typescript
 createQueryBuilder("user")
     .groupBy("user.id")
 ```

-Will produce following SQL query:
+This Will produce the following SQL query:

 ```sql
 SELECT ...
 FROM users user GROUP BY user.id
 ```
-To add more group-by criteria use `addGroupBy` method:
+To add more group-by criteria use `addGroupBy`:

 ```typescript
 createQueryBuilder("user")